signalkuppe/pequeno/README.md

     srcDir: 'src',
     // where to search for data (relative to srcDir)
     dataDir: 'data',
     // public directory that will be copied to outputDir (relative to srcDir)
     publicDir: 'public',
     // where to look for pages (relative to srcDir)
     pagesDir: 'pages',
     // an object that tells what to copy (key) and where (value)
-    // usefull to copy external libs to the destination folder
+    // useful to copy external libs to the destination folder
     copy: {
         'node_modules/vanilla-lazyload/dist/lazyload.js':
             'libs/vanilla-lazyload/lazyload.js',